-The SJCoC Coordinated Entry system calls for all families to be assessed within 7 days of entry, and for referrals to be made to appropriate housing services based on the assessment.
+The SJCoC Coordinated Entry System calls for all families to be assessed within 7 days of entry into shelter or similar situations, and for referrals to be made to appropriate housing services based on the assessment.
+All RRH and PSH projects are connected to the Coordinated Entry System as the primary referral pathway for homeless persons.
 The SJCoC has shifted resources from transitional housing (TH) projects to rapid re-housing (RRH) projects to facilitate movement to permanent housing.
 SJCoC resources are coordinated with ESG RRH efforts to maximize the number of households assisted.
 RRH projects also conduct direct outreach to emergency shelter providers and coordinate with street outreach teams.
 Standardized assessment tools identify households with the greatest need and time spent homeless.

-The CoC has leveraged funding from ESG, Runaway and Homeless Youth (RHY), and the California Department of Justice to address housing and service needs of homeless youth.
-Currently the CoC has a 10 bed shelter for unaccompanied youth under 18 and an 8 bed transitional housing project for youth between 18 and 24.
+The CoC has leveraged funding from ESG, Runaway and Homeless Youth (RHY), and the California Department of Housing and Community Development to address the housing and service needs of homeless youth.
+Currently, the CoC has a 10-bed shelter for unaccompanied youth under 18 and an 8-bed transitional housing project for youth between 18 and 24.
 Slightly over eight percent of the population in emergency shelters not designated solely for youth are between 18 and 24.
 For 12 years, the CoC has allocated resources to operate a 25 unit permanent supportive housing project for qualified youth.
+The CoC has also sought additional funding through the Youth Homeless Demonstration opportunities from HUD.